snigdha2210/python-ai-image-captioning/Readme.md

 ## Overview

+I learned how to build simple web interfaces with gradio.
 This project is a simple application that uses the **BLIP (Bootstrapped Language-Image Pretraining)** model to generate captions for uploaded images.
 The application leverages the Gradio library to provide an easy-to-use web interface for interacting with the image captioning system.

 ## Features